BXS-Archipelago/Property_Finder/README.md

     - Check unable to create a new ad.
     - Result: This functions works to meet all requirements.

+### Pagination
+    - For main page listing and also with searches, pagination has been tested with positive results, showing 5 cards per page as required.

 ## Bugs and Troubleshooting